As of 14 August 2025

 4. Purposes and legal bases

-We process personal data for the purposes below and rely on the listed legal bases.
-Where we rely on legitimate interests we have completed a balancing test that you can request.
+We process personal data for the following purposes and rely on the legal bases listed below.

 5. Recipients and processors